MicrosoftDocs/architecture-center/docs/example-scenario/wvd/windows-virtual-desktop.md

 - [Windows Updates for Business](https://docs.microsoft.com/windows/deployment/update/waas-manage-updates-wufb) updates desktop operating systems like Windows 10 multi-session.
 - [Azure Update Management](https://docs.microsoft.com/azure/automation/automation-update-management) updates server operating systems.
 - [Azure Log Analytics](https://docs.microsoft.com/azure/azure-monitor/platform/log-analytics-agent) checks compliance.
-- **Deploy a new (custom) image** to session hosts every month for the latest Windows and applications updates.
+- Deploy a new (custom) image to session hosts every month for the latest Windows and applications updates.
 You can use an image from the Azure Marketplace or a [custom Azure managed image](https://docs.microsoft.com/azure/virtual-machines/windows/capture-image-resource).

-## Issues and considerations
+## Considerations

 Numbers in the following sections are approximate, based on a variety of large customer deployments, and may change over time.